neurobioinfo/scrnabox/README.md

 SeuratObject@meta.data will return the data frame and relevant information on each cell.
 - Step 3, QC and filter:  Seurat object includes some quality measure that can be used to filter cell and genes against possible doublets, we often use the total UMI counts per cell (nCount_RNA), the total number of detected features per cell (nFeature_RNA), and  mitochondrial count (percent.mito).
 - Step 4, demuplixing:
-- Step 5, integration:
+- Step 5, integration: this step integrates multiple single cell RNA-seq datasets.
+Seurat uses the Comprehensive Integration of Single Cell Data (CCA) to perform integration; we identify anchors using the FindIntegrationAnchors function and pass them to the IntegrateData function to get a Seurat object.
-- Step 6, Clustering:
+- Step 6, Clustering: here, we run clustering (a k-nearest neighbour graph) on the intergrated PCA.
-- step 7, DEG contrast:
+- step 7,  Differetial gene expression (DEG):  DEG can be done in different ways, here we  run the function FindAllMarkers to compute a ranking for the highly differential genes in each cluster which determines the genes differentially expressed between each cluster and the rest of the cells.
+Then define contrast to run statstical tests to study the phenotype and genotypes.
-- step 8, Enrichment analysis: in this step, we obtain list of significant genes.
+- step 8, Enrichment analysis: in this step, we obtain list of significant genes using .

 The step 1 - Step 7 can be done using `scrnabox.svn` and step 8 scrnaboxR.

 ### Non-hashtaq
+????????
 -----------
 ## scrnabox.svn
 `scrnabox.svn` is a pipeline developed to run step 1 to step 7 under HPC system, we are using the pipeline under [Beluga](https://docs.alliancecan.ca/wiki/B%C3%A9luga)